African pied starling

 Avibase is an extensive database information system about all birds of the world, containing over &1 million records about 10,000 species and 22,000 subspecies of birds, including distribution information for 20,000 regions, taxonomy, synonyms in .

 Only 2 African species, the African pied starling Spreo bicolor and the wattled starling creatophora cinerea, are found in this habitat type.
 Colours range from dark blue (most common) through to yellow (least common).
+It is found in open habitats such as grassland, karoo scrub, thornbush and agricultural land, and often .
 The amethyst starling Cinnyricinclus leucogaster is the most widespread African species, with breeding populations in western, eastern, and southern Africa.A large, dark brown starling with upright posture that shows white under the short tail.comWhat Does a Starling Look Like? - Critter Controlcrittercontrol.
 We saw all the featured starlings in this article .name = African Pied Starling status = LC status_system = iucn3.Discovering the Pied Starling In the heart of Southern Africa, amidst the rolling grasslands and the sparse, scrubby karoo, dwells a bird whose modest size belies .
-It is common in most of its range, but largely absent from the arid northwest .
 Normally the species is seen in small to large groups, feeding on the ground in open grassland and agricultural areas, often near .More Taxa Info; Guides; Places; Site Stats; Help; Video Tutorials; Log In or Sign Up It has a white iris and yellow lower .
 They are larger than starlings, with a .

 African Pied Starling